Lewis Wood Pattillo |

 I have a note in my database saying that Lewis was a maintenance foreman at the Alameda Naval Base in 1938.
 Mom gave me this information but I have nothing to collaborate it.
 I have some doubt about the accuracy of the information because my Grandfather worked as a cement finisher his entire life, and he did not seem like the “foreman” type.
 On the 1940 census, Lewis was listed as a cement finisher earning $1500 a year and working 36 weeks per year.

-Lewis and Anna's home on Hilton in Oakland where I
+Lewis and Anna's home on Hilton in Oakland where I remember celebrating holidays with our family |

 In 1942, when Lewis registered for World War II he was 52 years old and working for a man named Nat Lena at 1174 19th Street in West Oakland.
 Nat emigrated from Italy in 1902 and started his construction business in Oakland in 1914.
 Nat was a member of Oakland Rotary for 47 years and when he died he left $85,000 to the club’s scholarship fund.
 I found this information on a blog called Oakland Underfoot.
 Linda Hamilton shared the information about Nat in 2011.